 - Central heating & air conditioning

-- Free high speed WiFi throughout the grounds
+- Free high-speed WiFi throughout the grounds

 Rate - Start from 160 euros per night

-Location - Fez, Morocco
+Location - In the maze-like Medina of Fez, Morocco

 Suitable for - couples, groups, friends and families

 Tips - Visit the infamous Chouara Tannery, which is a short walk away.
-Get the local red taxi to one of the main gates, the experience will be an adventure in itself (for the brave souls)!

 Images © Palais Amani and Travel & Lust